Isaaclipse/the-ramen-pack-web/contents/portfolio/cpac/index.md

 ---
 title: Castle Point Anime Con 2019
-description: View our photography and work from Castle Point Anime Con 2019
+description: See our cosplay photography from CPAC 2019
 date: 2019-04-28
 template: portfolio
 image: ./zelda.jpg
 ---

-The Ramen Pack attended CPAC 2019 as panelists.
-This was our first time and had nothing but praise.
-Full album here: https://bit.ly/2qhkHON
+The Ramen Pack attended Castle Point Anime Con for the first time as panelist guests.
+We have nothing but praise for this con.
+And some great cosplays!

 [row]
 [col]
 ![image](./DSC_0013.png)

-Cosplayer: Flowithit Cosplay as an author
+Cosplayer: Flowithit Cosplay

 [/col]
 [col]
 ![image](./DSC_0050.png)

-Allmight from My Hero Academia
+All Might from My Hero Academia

 [/col]
 [/row]